Sodium Polystyrene Sulfonate

 Endocrine & metabolic: Hypernatremia, hypocalcemia, hypokalemia, hypomagnesemia, sodium retention

-Gastrointestinal: Anorexia, constipation, diarrhea, fecal impaction, intestinal necrosis (rare), intestinal obstruction (due to concretions in association with aluminum hydroxide), nausea, vomiting
+Gastrointestinal: Anorexia, constipation, diarrhea, fecal impaction, nausea, vomiting

-<1% (Limited to important or life-threatening): Acute bronchitis (rare; associated with inhalation of particles), concretions, gastrointestinal bleeding, gastrointestinal ulceration, intestinal perforation, ischemic colitis
+<1% (Limited to important or life-threatening): Bezoar formation, gastrointestinal hemorrhage, gastrointestinal ulcer, intestinal necrosis, intestinal perforation, ischemic colitis

 Concerns related to adverse effects: